 - Three professional letters of recommendation are required.
 References may be from current/previous faculty or from an employer or individual familiar with the applicant's character.
 Recommendation letters may be sent directly from the reference source to the Inova Fairfax Hospital School of Medical Laboratory Science.
 Recommendation letters may also be emailed directly from the source to the program supervisor at email@example.com.

 - Students working toward a degree in Medical Laboratory Science should instruct the university to send a letter to the program supervisor, stating that Medical Laboratory Science prerequisites will be completed upon entry into the clinical program and that the student will be eligible for a baccalaureate degree at the end of this program.

 - Applicants who completed their education training outside the U.S. must have their educational transcripts evaluated for U.S. equivalency by an accredited credential evaluation service company prior to submission.
 (Refer here for a list of qualified companies) The applicant pays for the examination and credential evaluation services.
 The official transcript evaluation must be sent directly from the official credential evaluation source to the Inova Fairfax Hospital School of Medical Laboratory Science.

 - Students accepted into the Medical Laboratory Science Program are considered employees of the Inova Fairfax Hospital: therefore applicants must be eligible to work in the United States.

 - To become a team member, the federal government requires a form of identification proving eligibility to work in the United States.
-Examples of acceptable documents include Social Security Account Number and Permanent Resident card or Alien Registration Receipt card.
+Examples of acceptable documents include Social Security Account Number and Permanent Resident card.